 Class II: Learn what a query is and how to create one.
 Practice using criteria to pull the data you need from your tables.

 Class III: Learn to use the report wizard.
 Learn how to customize a report in design view and format reports using autoformat tools.
 Create forms for user data entry and create value-lookup controls to make data entry easier.

-Whether you already have a resume or need to start from scratch, come learn how to use MS Word to easily create a professional looking resume using basic formatting tools.
-Students must have basic Word skills to attend this class.
+Whether you already have a resume or need to start from scratch, come learn how to use Microsoft Word to create a professional looking resume using basic and advanced formatting tools.
+Basic Word skills required.